ebi-ait/hca-ebi-wrangler-central/docs/SOPs/After_export/update_corrupted_file.md

 ## Context
 Use case issue: [#1396](https://github.com/ebi-ait/hca-ebi-wrangler-central/issues/1396)

-UCSC team performs checks on the integrity of the data in order to be mirrored to AWS Open Data.
-During such check, they might identify mismatches in the checksum of files in TDR.
+UCSC team performs checks on the integrity of the data.
+During such check, they might identify mismatches in the checksum of file in TDR and checksum in metadata.

 In such cases, uncorrupted data should be re-submitted by wranglers.
 One option would be to re-export data from ingest.
-However, upload api doesn't allow us to re-upload files that have previously been deleted.
+However, [upload api](https://github.com/ebi-ait/upload-service) doesn't allow us to re-upload files that have previously been deleted.
 A workaround is to override ingest and update file directly in the staging area.
 In order for TDR to allow overwritting the previous file, we should update the file version.
+Files that we don't want to update, doesn't have to be in staging area.

 ## process
 1. [identify the corrupted files in database](#1-identify-the-corrupted-files-in-database)